MG Software.

 Frequently asked questions

-An SRS describes all requirements (functional and non-functional) at a high level, including performance, security and scalability.
-A functional design document dives deeper into the functional side: how the user will experience the system, including wireframes and interaction flows.
+An SRS describes all requirements, both functional and non-functional, at a high level.
+It captures what the system must do, including performance, security and scalability targets.
+A functional design document goes deeper into the functional side: how the user will experience the system, with wireframes, interaction flows and detailed scenario descriptions.

 Not mandatory, but recommended for larger projects.
 The IEEE 830 standard provides a proven structure that ensures you do not miss important sections.
-For smaller projects you can use the lightweight variant.
+For smaller projects you can use the lightweight variant which follows the same core principles but has less formal overhead.
+Choose the variant that fits your project context.

 Treat the SRS as a living document.
-Use version control, link requirements to your project management tool and schedule periodic reviews.
+Use version control with clear changelogs, link requirements to tickets in your project management tool and schedule periodic reviews.
 In agile projects, requirements are updated each sprint as part of backlog refinement.
+Assign an owner responsible for keeping the document current.

 Related articles